DangerCove/dangercove.com/terms.markdown

 ## Support

 Products that are purchased through the webstore include support via their own support platforms.
 Please check the website of the software for the appropriate contact methods.
-General support is available via <a href="mailto:support@dangercove.com">support@dangercove.com</a>.
+General support is available via help at this domain.

 Last updated: {{ page.date | date_to_long_string }}